uqfoundation/mystic/README.md

 The latest released version of mystic is available from::
     http://trac.mystic.cacr.caltech.edu/project/mystic

-Mystic is distributed under a modified BSD license.
+Mystic is distributed under a 3-clause BSD license.

 Development Release
 -------------------